Rineloricaria formosa

-Rineloricaria formosa is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the western Orinoco and upper Amazon River basins in Brazil, Colombia, and Venezuela.
-The species reaches 15.2 cm (6 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria formosa is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in the western Orinoco and upper Amazon River basins in Brazil, Colombia, Guyana and Venezuela.
+This species reaches a standard length of 15.2 cm and is believed to be a facultative air-breather.